duksctf/duksctf.github.io/_posts/2018-12-14-Ph0wn2018-wannadrink.md

 date: 2018-12-14
 ---

-*An ssh access to a Lego Mindstorms platforms: ev3dev is given to control three motors of a robot arm.
+*An ssh access to a Lego Mindstorms platform: ev3dev is given to control three motors of a robot arm.
 The goal is to open the fridge door.*

 <!--more-->